jonathanking/sidechainnet/how_to_reproduce.md

 [https://predictioncenter.org/download_area/CASP12/targets/](https://predictioncenter.org/download_area/CASP12/targets/)

-On this webpage, we can identify a compressed file to download (the largest and most recent file, assumedly) that contains all of the relevant target files.
+On this webpage, we can identify** a compressed file to download that contains all of the relevant target files.
 Then, download and unarchive the corresponding file.
 SidechainNet assumes that that there will be a subdirectory title `targets` within the CASP directory you downloaded from ProteinNet previously.
 I have selected an appropriate file for the CASP12 targets below.

+_**Unfortunately, there doesn't seem to be a consistent naming convention across CASP target download directories. `R` usually stands for refinement, and `0` sometimes refers to protein structure prediction (the task we're interested in).
+Also, files annotated with `D` or `domain` contain the separate domains for each target, something we don't want.
+We are only interested in the files that contain the entire target proteins with names like `T0950.pdb` instead of `T0950-D1.pdb`._

 ```shell script
 wget https://predictioncenter.org/download_area/CASP12/targets/casp12.domains_T0.releaseDec022016.tgz -P targets/